ErikUustalu/mcp-smart-lazy-proxy/README.md

 - **Lazy loading:** Only fetch and provide the tools list and schemas when the model actually needs them
 - **Easy to configure:** Configured with a simple config.json file
 - **Lightweight:** Minimal overhead and no bloated features
+- **Custom instructions for tools:** Configure custom instructions for tools that the model only sees when looking at the tool

 ## Why did I make this
 Most standard MCP setups inject all avaliable MCP tool schemas to the model's context.
 For projects with many tools or general-use chatbots with many features this consumes tens of thousends of unnecessary tokens.
 MCP lazy proxy acts as a gateway that only gives the model a minimal interface for using the tools while still keeping the full functionality.